Development Toward a Ground-Based Interferometric Phased Array for Radio Detection of High Energy Neutrinos: Validation of Beamforming Technique

-Before averaging together many waveforms to produce the high SNR waveform shown in Figure~\ref{fig:beamAnechoic}, we calculate the SNR of the signal that was received in each channel, including the hardware-formed beam, compared to the noise level in the system.
+Before averaging together many waveforms to produce the high signal-to-noise ratio (SNR) waveform shown in Figure~\ref{fig:beamAnechoic}, we calculate the SNR of the signal that was received in each channel, including the hardware-formed beam, compared to the noise level in the system.
 We define SNR as half of the signal's peak-to-peak voltage divided by the RMS of the noise ($\frac{V_{\mathrm{pk2pk}}}{2 \: \sigma}$).
 The results are shown in Table~\ref{tab:beam}.
 We then calculate the ideal beam that should be formed and the noise level corresponding to superimposed noise from the individual antenna channels.
 Note that because of the differences between the two signal chains, we do not expect to see the $\sqrt{2}$ improvement in SNR that should be obtained for identical antennas and signal chains.
-The hardware beam matches the ideal beam well in terms of SNR, although both the signal level and noise level suffer slightly from additional losses introduced by the additional components in the signal chain.
+Instead, we expect to see the improvement shown in the last line of Table~\ref{tab:beam}.
+The hardware beam matches the ideal beam well in terms of SNR, although both the signal level and noise level suffer slightly from additional losses introduced by the additional components in the signal chain at the 10\% level.